About the Program

 Payments can be made by e-transfer to firstname.lastname@example.org or by a cheque made payable to W.A.F.F.L.E.S.
 Community Robotics (please email for the mailing address if you use this method).

 Meetings for the 2019 season take place at the Pump House Steam Museum (23 Ontario Street) one evening a week.
-There are a total of 10 sessions, beginning on September 11 and ending on November 13.
+There are a total of 10 sessions, beginning in September and going until mid-November.
 Meetings are scheduled in our public Google calendar, which is visible at the bottom of the webpage and can be added here.

 Meeting lessons and activities are lead by our program lead and volunteers from our older robotics programs.
 Parents are required to stay at meetings to help supervise and keep their child focused on the current activity.